yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

   bound queues will be dropped.
 Conceptually, it seems only queues in AMQP have *memory*.
 - *No first-class support for doing CRUD on messages.* For example, the web UI does not have a list screen to page through the messages.
 It's possible to retrieve a few ones in the queue detail page, but it has a warning that says "getting messages from a queue is a destructive action."
 Although not necessarily always "destructive", the action will probably cause side effects on the message.
 - *Spring AMQP shares this kind of mindset.* For example, it is important to configure a `MessageRecoverer` in a `RetryInterceptor`.
 By default, Spring AMQP will drop the message after retrying for configured times and issue a warning.
+Retry is discussed in the following section.

 ## Resilience